 The weights applied to the variables and components and the formula to calculate the WRI® metrics are the intellectual property of PPI and is not ever shared with any individuals outside of PPI.

 The WRI® model was created by Professor John Henke in 2002, ten years after he began conducting in-depth confidential supplier surveys for various North American OEMs, which evolved into the Annual Automotive Industry™ Study.
-The results of these studies were captured in a comprehensive PPI supplier database.
+The results of the Annual Studies were captured in a comprehensive PPI supplier working relations database.
 Using this data, Professor Henke, through rigorous statistical analysis and modeling, discovered and verified that the behavior variables of the WRI® model (Figure 1) were an accurate quantitative measure of a company’s working relations with its suppliers.

 In early 2014 it became increasingly apparent that there was something more than just the Relational Activities impacting buyer-supplier relations.
 After a year of research PPI identified and corroborated the presence of two sets of Foundational Activities that are associated with collaborative supplier relations as measured by the WRI®.

 These Activities are called Foundational because they provide the necessary foundation for collaborative working relations, as measured by the WRI®, to develop, while not being sufficient to influence the Working Relations Index® to achieve a WRI® in the Good-Very Good category.